Worried About a Child?

 If the child is in imminent danger, call 999.

-The safety and welfare of children - or child protection - is everyone's business.
-You could be a neighbour, friend, parent, relative, childminder, teacher or doctor - or working for any organisation which has contact with children and young people.
+The safety and welfare of children, or child protection, is everyone's business.
+You could be a neighbour, friend, parent, relative, childminder, teacher or doctor, or work for any organisation which has contact with children and young people.

 Most children enjoy generally happy childhood experiences within their own family.
 Unfortunately for some, this is not the case.
 During difficult family times, everyone who knows the child must do the best they can to protect them from future harm.

-• refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and
+• Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.

 CASS (Children’s Advice and Support Service): 0121 303 1888

 LADO (Local Area Designated Officer): 0121 464 2612

 Developed by CEOPs and internet parenting charity, Parent Zone, Parent Info provides up-to-date, expert information for parents on a range of concerns they may have about children and young people, which is designed for schools to post on their own website.